Why Every Data Scientist Should Learn Pandas in 2025

 Real-World Use Cases of Pandas in 2025

-• Marketing Analytics: Import campaign data from Excel, clean it, merge it with customer demographics, and visualize conversion rates.
+• Marketing Analytics: Clean and merge campaign data with customer profiles, then visualize conversion rates.

 Why Pandas Remains Essential in 2025